1-max-1/heli-avionics/README.md

 The system uses three `DRV8212` BDC motor drivers to drive the tail and coaxial propellors.
 Some analysis shows that these chips should handle the current demands while remaining below maximum safe temperatures.
 The motor driver circuit also includes significant bulk capacitance to handle large spikes in motor current.

 The first design of the motor driver circuit used 1 driver chip for both motors.
-However after more testing I found that the motors drew more current than expected when at full power.
+However after more testing, I found that the motors drew more current than expected when at full power.
 This was over the maximum limit of the motor driver chip.
 Initially, I started looking for replacement chips with better capabilities.
 However, the options were either too big, unavailable or could not operate at the voltage I wanted.
-Eventually I realised this was the wrong way to go about it and decided to have another look at the original drivers.
+Eventually, I realised this was the wrong way to go about it and decided to have another look at the original drivers.
 I discovered that if the 2 outputs on the chip were joined together, this would effectively double the maximum current, which was now sufficient for these motors.
-However, this solution does require 2 driver ships instead of one.
+However, this solution does require 2 driver chips instead of one.
 I initially had concerns about space on the board, but after many hours of rearranging and rerouting I found a way to fit both parts on the board.

 **MCU**